AlphaTechnolog/nixmoment/.github/README.md

 > You may have to, first, enter KDE Plasma environment, and from there, run
 > `sudo systemctl restart home-manager-<Username-Here>.service`, so it starts cloning aether shell!
 > This may be needed only the first time you start the system.

+## What's next?

+Welp, docs about how the config works and how to use it as a "get started" to NixOS, is a WIP, and i'm still preparing it... thing is you could try checking for config files in order to add your own packages, learn about overlays, etc. In this config, i've already created files for every of those things (suited to my needs but still trying to organize them all).

+> [!TIP]
+> This setup uses [nh](https://github.com/viperML/nh) to build the nix config.
+> So you can just use `nh os switch` in any cwd, and it will look for
+> `/home/<user>/.<hostname>` in order to start building the config!